 Slip and fall accidents can happen for various reasons with seemingly minor tumbles resulting in significant injuries.
 Some are unavoidable, while others may be a result of a property owner’s carelessness.
 Some common causes of fall injuries may include:

-A Henrico County lawyer with experience handling slip and fall cases can review an accident victim’s case to determine if litigation is appropriate.
+A lawyer in Henrico County with experience handling slip and fall cases can review an accident victim's case to determine if litigation is appropriate.

 In a slip and fall lawsuit, a property owner may be responsible for an injury on their premises if they owed the injured victim a legal obligation.
 The duty a property owner holds depends on the plaintiff’s purpose for entering the property at the time of the accident.